 Michael Shapiro began his career as a television producer with New York City's WNEW-TV/Channel 5 - producing prime-time public affairs, variety/talk shows and news specials.
 Relocating to Los Angeles he parlayed a New York Times Sunday Magazine cover story about a tragic, racist murder in Alabama into producing the NBC Movie-Of-The Week -- IN THE LINE OF FIRE - THE MORRIS DEES STORY -- about the heroic white Alabaman attorney who while defending a victim of a hate crime is himself marked for assassination.
 Moving with his family to Ojai, California - Shapiro morphed into political/environmental action founding and serving on a wide variety of political, environmental, civic and cultural non-profit coalitions and organizations.
-He's the founding member and former Board Co-Chair of the Ojai Playwright's Conference; co-founder and former Board Chair of the coalition that stopped the billion-dollar, multi-national Waste Management from developing one of the nation's largest landfills planned at the entrance to the Ojai Valley; he was 1st VP & member of the Board of the Ojai Land Conservancy; Co-founder of the Ojai Defense Fund; served on the Board of the Los Padres Forest Watch and remains on the Advisory Board of CFROG (Citizens for Responsible Oil & Gas) that's currently waging a county-wide battle against wide-spread, irresponsible oil and gas development - including fracking.
+He's the founding member and former Board Co-Chair of the Ojai Playwright's Conference; co-founder and former Board Chair of the coalition that stopped the billion-dollar, multi-national Waste Management from developing one of the nation's largest landfills planned at the entrance to the Ojai Valley; he was 1st VP & member of the Board of the Ojai Land Conservancy; Co-founder of the Ojai Defense Fund; served on the Board of the Los Padres Forest Watch and remains on the Advisory Board of CFROG (Climate First!
+Replace Oil & Gas!) that's currently waging a battle against wide-spread, polluting oil and gas development - including fracking.
 Shapiro graduated from The University of Wisconsin with a BS in Political Science focussing on International Relations and did post-graduate training in the Peace Corps for an assignment to develop an agricultural cooperative in Mysore State, India.
-He is married, has two daughters and continues to reside in his beloved Ojai, California.
+He is married, has two daughters, a granddaughter and continues to reside in his beloved Ojai, California.

 In The Line of Fire: The Morris Dees Story